fdearaujosiles-zz/xlwriter/readme.md

 # WriteXLSX
-## Excel OpenXML editing all-free Javascript package
+## All-free Excel editing Javascript package

 This package and it's docs are under initial development.\
 It's objective is to become the most complete excel package for JavaScript.